AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/marketo-measure-dynamics-schema.md

 >
 >You may see instructions specifying "[!DNL Marketo Measure]" in the documentation, but still see "Bizible" in your CRM.
 We are working to have that updated and the rebranding will be reflected in your CRM soon.

-Below you will find the required Dynamics schema in order to get started with [!DNL Marketo Measure].
+Below is the required Dynamics schema to get started with [!DNL Marketo Measure].
 All entities and fields are listed, along with the required read and/or write access.

 ## Buyer Touchpoints {#buyer-touchpoints}